-Carbon credits created from projects that are reflected in the inventory implemented domestically and carbon credits adjusted (corresponding adjustment) for international transfers under the Paris Agreement can be regarded as carbon credits that contribute to Japan's NDC.
+Carbon credits created from projects, which are consequently reflected in the inventory implemented domestically and carbon credits adjusted for international transfers under the Paris Agreement, can be regarded as carbon credits that contribute to Japan's NDC.
+(Specific examples)

-· J-Credits29, JCM30

-(2) Domestic voluntary carbon sequestration/removal credits outside the scope of the J-Credit Scheme
+- · J-Credits, JCM - (2) Domestic voluntary carbon sequestration/removal credits outside the scope of the J-Credit Scheme

-Sequestration/removal projects that are technologically immature, that are not yet proven to robustly monitor the climate impact and that have not yet been reflected in Japan's GHG inventory, but that are necessary for the achievement of carbon neutrality for Japan can have certain potential of future carbon crediting.
+Sequestration/removal projects that are technologically immature, which are not robustly monitoring the climate impact yet and that have not yet been reflected in Japan's GHG inventory, but that are necessary for the achievement of carbon neutrality for Japan, can have certain potential of future carbon crediting.

-(openie examples)
+(Specific examples)